For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/product/identify-tagged-and-untagged-spend-with-tag-explorer.html

 - Mapped Tags offer a simple way to bring existing tags into Cloudability, with the option to combine duplicate tags into a single dimension.
-This includes tags in AWS, resource labels and project labels in GCP, and tags and resources groups in Azure.
+This includes tags in AWS, resource labels and project labels in GCP, and tags and resource groups in Azure.

 - Account Groups allow you to apply tags at the account level, which then flow through to any resource which is consumed by that account.
 Functionally, these are very similar to project labels in GCP.

 With Tag Explorer, we make it easy to see which tags your organization is currently using.
-For example, if you know your company uses the "Team" tag to allocate spending, but can't remember if the values for team should be lowercase, camel-case, spaces, abbreviated, etc., Tag Explorer is here to help.
+For example, if you know your company uses the "Team" tag to allocate spending, but can't remember if the values for the team should be lowercase, camel-case, spaces, abbreviated, etc., Tag Explorer is here to help.

 Many customers also use Tag Explorer for asset management.
 Continuing the previous example, if I wanted to identify which resources are currently missing "Team" tags, I need only click on the "Not Set" segment for Team to display those resources in the table below.

 For customers running infrastructure in multiple public clouds, we provide a seamless way to see tag usage in a single pane of glass.
-In this example, we use the Service tag to identify a process that runs in parallel in Azure, GCP and AWS.
+In this example, we use the Service tag to identify a process that runs in parallel in Azure, GCP, and AWS.

 Frequently Asked Questions